Plant epithet: Vegetable insults

 Plant epithets may be pejorative, used humorously and sometimes offensively.
 Some plant epithets are used directly as insults, as when people are called turnips, potatoes, or cabbages.
 When the England football team lost to Sweden under Graham Taylor, The Sun newspaper led with the headline "Swedes 2 Turnips 1", swede being a pun on a particular vegetable, and turnip being an insult.

 In English, the collective term vegetable is also pejorative.
 Plant epithets are used around the world, but the choice of plants and their meanings vary.
 Thus in China, "stupid melon" is used as an insult.
 In Britain, coconut is sometimes used by black people to insult other people of colour; the term indicates betrayal, as coconuts are brown on the outside but white on the inside.
 Trembling or quaking like an aspen leaf means shaking with fear; this may be descriptive or pejorative, and is recorded from around 1700 onwards, starting with Edward Taylor's Poems.
-In 2022, the British prime minister Liz Truss was described as "Lettuce Liz" and "The Iceberg Lady", her short term in office compared unfavourably to the shelf life of a lettuce.
+In 2022, the British prime minister Liz Truss was described as "Lettuce Liz" and "The Iceberg Lady", her short term in office compared unfavourably to the shelf life of a head of lettuce.